mahdi-shafiei/tpu-recipes/training/trillium/Mixtral-8x7B-Pytorch/XPK/README.md

 python3 xpk.py cluster create --cluster $CLUSTER_NAME --cluster-cpu-machine-type=n1-standard-8 --num-slices=$NUM_SLICES --tpu-type=$TPU_TYPE --zone=$ZONE  --project=$PROJECT --on-demand --custom-cluster-arguments="${CLUSTER_ARGUMENTS}"  --create-vertex-tensorboard --gke-version=1.31.1-gke.1678000
 ```
-Note thst if the `gke-version` is not available anymore, pick one available from the error message from the terminal output.
+Note thatt if the `gke-version` is not available anymore, pick one available from the error message from the terminal output.

 ---
 ### 4. Launch the training workload to XPK cluster.